Search

 One of the exams I took involved looking at faces in disguise and then some moments later, without their disguises.
 In many cases, it proved very difficult to make a match.

-Would having a photographic memory have helped?
+Would having something even remotely like a photographic memory have helped?

 Of course.